michaelschiltz/peripheral-visions/session 03 - hardware: the telegraph as a proxy for the 19th century order.md

 ![The Rhodes Colossus](/512px-Punch_Rhodes_Colossus.png)

 Fig. 1: Source: Sambourne, Edward Linley.
 1892.
 The Rhodes Colossus: Caricature of Cecil John Rhodes, after He Announced Plans for a Telegraph Line and Railroad from Cape Town to Cairo.
 Punch and Exploring History 1400-1900: An anthology of primary sources, p.
 401 by Rachel C. Gibbons. https://commons.wikimedia.org/wiki/File:Punch_Rhodes_Colossus.png.
+Check as well the cartoon's [history and background](https://en.wikipedia.org/wiki/The_Rhodes_Colossus).

 ### "There is no software"
 * Kittler, Friedrich.
 1995.
 “There Is No Software.”
 Ctheory 10 (18): 1995. http://www.realtechsupport.org/UB/MC/Kittler_NoSoftware_1995.pdf.